 Located in the heart of the High Atlas Mountains of Morocco, the R704 road is undoubtedly, one of the most challenging and dangerous roads in the world.
 This winding high mountain road climbs up to 2.910m (9,547ft) above the sea level.
 It’s mostly a dirt road paired with sweeping, slippery and hard gravel that definitely demands pure concentration.

-It’s a high mountain road running entirely over 1.600 meters above the sea level.
+It’s a high mountain road running entirely above1.600 meters.
 Driving Morocco’s most famous zig zag road is not for the weak at heart.
 The road winds up the mountain and the views from above are stunning!
 The area is known for the stunning rock formation and the kasbahs along the gorge.
 The winding road offers magnificent views of the gorge and historic kasbahs, as well as beautiful desert landscapes and palm groves.
 The Dades Valley has a wild landscape, with snow on one side and semi-desert on the other.

 At the summit of the mountains you can see some communication towers.
 The ride is rather remote.
 The road is not plowed in winters.
 It’s a world apart.
 After periods of rain the track can be in a very bad condition.
 Much of this is single track with sheer drops across long sections.
 The best time to visit the lower valleys is from March to May and the mountains are best from May to July.
 Meeting oncoming traffic is your worst nightmare on these sections.
 The route is a long series of single track, unbarriered, off-road hairpins but it’s after the summit that it becomes really challenging.